Skip to content

 The generated schema uses lazy configuration.
 Quail hooks into execute, multiplex, and to_definition so resources are loaded and wired up on first use:

-class AppSchema < GraphQL::Schema
+class AppSchema < Quail::Schema

 Quail::SchemaBuilder.call(self)